webaudiomodules/webdx7/README.md

 [webdx7 demo (WIP)](https://webaudiomodules.org/demos/wasm/dx7.html)

+other demos:

 [sneak peek to OBXD JUCE plugin](https://webaudiomodules.org/demos/wasm/obxd.html)

-Please note that AudioWorklets require  [Chrome Canary 64](https://www.google.com/chrome/browser/canary.html) (or later) and setting a flag as explained [here](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/).
+Please note that low latency AudioWorklets require  [Chrome Canary 64](https://www.google.com/chrome/browser/canary.html) (or later) and setting a flag as explained [here](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/).
+Other stable browsers are enabled with this [polyfill](https://github.com/jariseon/audioworklet-polyfill).

 ## info
 This repo contains a work-in-progress implementation of webdx7 in WebAssembly.
 The binary runs in AudioWorklet. webdx7 is built on top of [Web Audio Modules (WAMs) API](http://webaudiomodules.org), which is currently extended to support AudioWorklets and WebAssembly.